CM Punk: Suspensions and departure (2022–2023)

 During the All Out post-event media scrum, Punk addressed rumors that he had attempted to get Colt Cabana fired from AEW, accused AEW's executive vice presidents and wrestlers Kenny Omega and The Young Bucks (Matt and Nick Jackson) of spreading those rumors and leaking them to wrestling media, and referenced a segment in which he says Page went "into business for himself" prior to their match in May.
 Omega and The Young Bucks, along with head of AEW legal, Megha Parekh, approached Punk about his comments backstage, which led to a legitimate altercation.
 Punk, Omega, and The Young Bucks all received consequent suspensions pending investigation.
 Later that week, the AEW World Championship was announced as having been vacated.
 Around the same time, Punk underwent surgery to repair his left triceps after tearing it during his match at All Out.
-On his conduct at the media scrum, Punk later said he "didn't approach it in the right manner" and that he was "disappointed" and "hurt", as he had sensed that he had just suffered another injury.
+On his conduct at the media scrum, Punk later said that he privately apologized to AEW CEO and president Tony Khan, while also stating that "didn't approach it in the right manner" and that he was "disappointed" and "hurt", as he had sensed that he had just suffered another injury.